canonical/ubuntu-boards-documentation/reference/raspberry-pi.rst

    the majority of 2B models in the field, this is not a supported board as of 24.04

 ..
-[2] The Compute Module 3 is only provided with 4GB of eMMC storage; as of 22.04 the base Ubuntu server image became too large to support on the CM3.
+[2] The Compute Module 3 is only provided with 4GB of :term:`eMMC` storage;
+   as of 22.04 the base Ubuntu server image became too large to support on the CM3.
 Please use the CM3+ (which ships with 8GB of eMMC) as the replacement

 ..
 [3] Desktop requires 2GB of RAM or more